projectchrono/chrono/website/about/index.md

 <h3>What is {% include module.html first="PROJECT" second="CHRONO" %}?</h3>

-{% include module.html first="PROJECT" second="CHRONO" %} is a physics-based modeling and simulation infrastructure based on a platform-independent, open-source design.
+{% include module.html first="PROJECT" second="CHRONO" %} is a physics-based modelling and simulation infrastructure based on a platform-independent, open-source design.
 The core of {% include module.html first="PROJECT" second="CHRONO" %} is the Chrono::Engine middleware, an object-oriented library whose C++ API can be used to develop simulation software.
 The other components of the {% include module.html first="PROJECT" second="CHRONO" %} ecosystems are:

-- Chrono::Parallel, a library for enabling parallel computation in Chrono::Engine
+- Chrono::Parallel, a library for enabling parallel computation in Chrono
 - Chrono::Vehicle, which provides support for vehicle dynamics simulation
 - Chrono::FEA, which provides support for linear and nonlinear Finite Element Analysis
 - Chrono::FSI, which provides support for fluid-solid interaction problems